LBHackney-IT/lbh-social-care-frontend/README.md

 We use a tool called [`release-it`](https://github.com/release-it/release-it) to automate this process.

+If PR titles (and their associated squash commit title) follows the patterns set out in [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), then your change will be included in the release notes.
+Some examples can be found below:

+> **A feature, with an associated JIRA ticket**
+>
+> `feat(SCT-123): adds a new way to view users`

+> **A fix, without an associated JIRA ticket**
+>
+> `fix: correct button size in Safari`

+> **A chore, with multiple associated JIRA tickets**
+>
+> `chore(SCT-123, SCT-456): correct button size in Safari`

+> ⚠️ Note!
+If your PR title doesn't follow this pattern, your change will still go to production when released, but it won't be in the release notes!

 #### Configuration

 Our release tool is configured via the `.release-it.json` file in the repo, alongside the two release jobs in our CircleCI config (at `.circleci/config.yml`).